cinemascience/cinema_debye_scherrer/README.md

 You can open then open the file ``main.html`` with your preferred browser.

-Some browsers may have advanced security settings enabled which prevents reading data files.
+Some browsers may have advanced security settings enabled which prevents reading data files from your computer.
-If you encounter problems viewing data, then you can run a simple HTTP server.
+If you encounter problems viewing your datasets, then you can run a simple HTTP server to serve your datasets.
 To start a HTTP server using Python on an Unix operating system, in the directory containing ``main.html`` do
 ```
 python -m SimpleHTTPServer